CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ```

 ## Global Navigation Bar
 The Global Navigation bar (Nav bar) serves as an entry point to other sites within the application.
 Bento allows a maximum of **4** menu items.
-If you add more than 4 menu items, only the top 4 will be displayed without any warning or error message.
+If more than 4 menu items are added, only the top 4 will be displayed without any warning or error message.

 ### Configuring the Global Navigation Bar